 Use the following Object Storage resources to store and manage data.
 Authorization and resource limits are discussed later in this topic.

-- Primary building block used to organize your cloud resources.
+A compartment is the primary building block used to organize your cloud resources.
 When your tenancy is provisioned, a root compartment is created for you.
 You can then create compartments under your root compartment to organize your resources.
 You control access by creating policies that specify what actions groups of users can take on the resources in those compartments.
 An Object Storage bucket can only exist in one compartment.

-Object Storage Features
+Object Storage Characteristics

 Object Storage provides the following features: